• On FAQs, change the HAS maximums to $4,400 for Individual Coverage and $8,750 for Family coverage

 Q When can I review my plan options?

 A Each year OGB creates an Annual Enrollment guide that has detailed information on all plans and other important information.
 Active employees are able to review the annual enrollment guide online or can print a copy from this website.
 Retirees will receive a copy of the annual enrollment guide in the mail.
-This year, ALL informational meetings will be held in-person.
+This year, informational meetings for active employees will be held virtually.
+Retiree informational meetings will be held in-person.
 A schedule of meetings can be found here.

 Q What if I enroll in a plan and then change my mind?